netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 be used in a future, possible commit of the canidate.

-- If the txid-unknown value is not returned, the server MUST return the txid value the node will have after commit, assuming the client makes no further changes of the candidate datastore.
+- If the txid-unknown value is not returned, the server MUST return the s-txid value the node will have after commit, assuming the client makes no further changes of the candidate datastore.
+If a client makes further changes in the candidate datastore, the s-txid value MAY change.

 See the example in
 [Candidate Datastore Transactions](#candidate-datastore-transactions).